kiboschool/course-intro-to-data-science/src/lessons/data-visualization/insight-reporting.md

  <br><br>

-> ➡️ In the next section, you'll learn about `data story telling` 🎯.
+> ➡️ Next, you'll take everything we've covered and apply it to your `Midterm Project` 🎯.